Menu

 Stage 1 Mesothelioma Treatment

-Mesothelioma patients diagnosed in stage 1 may also be treated with radiation therapy.
+Mesothelioma patients diagnosed in stage 1 may be treated with radiation therapy.
 Doctors may also recommend intravenous chemotherapy drugs, such as pemetrexed and cisplatin.

 Stage 2 Mesothelioma Treatment